larsmeulenijzer/portfolio/README.md

 ## Introduction

 I am Lars.
 I am passionate about science and solving problems analytically or by coding.
-Here is my (CV link).
+Here is my [CV](https://github.com/larsmeulenijzer/data_analyst_portfolio/blob/63a309738b6339f109d634654cdafabfb9f3d84e/curriculum_vitae_Meulenijzer_Lars.pdf).
 I obtained a master's degree in theoretical physics and I obtained two bachelor's degrees (physics and mathematics) simultaneously.
 I have always followed my passion and wish to continue doing so.
 For that reason, I decided to pursue a career in data analytics.
 I always continue teaching myself new skills relevant to data science and honing my existing skills.

 This portfolio showcases some of the projects that I have worked on.
 Its purpose is to show not only my competence but also my ability to adapt and keep learning.
 I keep on adding new projects using new tools and programming languages.
 This document provides a link to the code of each project as well as a summary of the projects.
 All digital drawings used in these projects were made by me.